Gum Surgery

 The Procedure

 Once the areas are numb, a small piece of gum tissue is gently taken from around the necks of the teeth on the palate.
 This area heals "like a scraped elbow" and grows back, leaving sufficient gum tissue there.
 The piece of gum tissue taken from the palate is used to replace the weakened tissue of the tooth being grafted.
-The gum graft is placed over the root, at the level of the old receded gum tissue and held on by either resorbable stitches or a special biological glue.
+The gum graft is placed over the root, at the level of the old receded gum tissue, and held on by either resorbable stitches or a special biological glue.
 This area will heal with a thicker, more dense gum tissue which will protect the underlying jaw bone.
 A dressing is placed on the palate and the grafted area and will remain for a period of one to two weeks.

 Crown Lengthening